AelinXYZ/aelin/README.md

 Requirements:

 - the `block.timestamp >= purchaseExpiry` (revert)
+- the `_holderFundingExpiry` must be >= 30 minutes and <= 30 days (revert)
 - the `_proRataRedemptionPeriod` must be >= 30 minutes and <= 30 days (revert)
 - the `_openRataRedemptionPeriod` must be >= 30 minutes and <= 30 days, If the proRataConversion rate is not 1:1, otherwise it must be 0 (revert)
 - the `_purchaseTokenTotalForDeal` converted to 18 decimals must be <= totalSupply of pool tokens (revert)

-NOTE the sponsor journey has ended.
-From here the next step is `HOLDER step 1 (Fund the Deal)`
+NOTE the sponsor journey has ended IF the holder funds the deal.
+From here the next step is `HOLDER step 1 (Fund the Deal)`.
+However, if the holder does not fund the deal a spnosor can create a new deal for the pool.
+There is always only 1 deal per pool.

 **`EXTRA_METHODS`**: only the sponsor may also call `setSponsor()` followed by `acceptSponsor()` from the new address at any time to update the sponsor address for a deal

+**SPONSOR STEP 3 (Create a Deal if original deal was not funded by the holder in time)**: Creates a new deal for the pool by calling `AelinPool.createDealUnfunded(...)`.

+Modifiers:

+- `onlySponsor` only the sponsor may call this method

+> `Arguments and Requirements` are the same as `SPONSOR STEP 2 (Create a Deal)` However, the sponsor may only call this method if the original deal was created but not funded by the holder in the amount of time the sponsor allocated.
+The sponsor calls it with the exact same arguments and requirements as the original `createDeal(...)` method.

 ### **PURCHASER**